Open Maintenance – Docker & CentOS 7

 systemctl status docker.service

-Upon investigation of the openmaint docker github I determined I also needed docker-compose which is extremely easy to install as well.
-I recommand using the guide found here.
-However, you can do the following commands below as they are what I used.
+Upon investigating the Open Maintenance docker on GitHub, I determined I also needed docker-compose, which is extremely easy to install.
+I recommend using the guide found here.
+However, you can use the following commands below, as they are what I used.

 sudo curl -L https://github.com/docker/compose/releases/download/1.20.1/docker-compose-`uname -s`-`uname -m` -o /usr/local/bin/docker-compose